mberk/rss-euro-2020-prediction-competition/README.md

 ## Making a Submission

-An example submission file can be found here: [submission-template.csv](submission-template.csv)
+* An example submission file can be found here: [submission-template.csv](submission-template.csv)
+* Entrants should email a zip file to statisticsinsport@rss.org.uk that contains the submission file along with the code used to generate it that is clearly commented with the data used and where it can be obtained from

 ## Suggested Resources